alekthegenius/Honor-Society-Website/README.md

       -- immutables    <- A collection of all of the random javascript files, images, and resources that is then displayed by the each html file.
   -- apply/index.html     <- The index.html for the apply page
   -- events/index.html    <- The index.html for the events page
-  -- photos/index.html    <- The photos.html for the apply page
+  -- photos/index.html    <- The photos.html for the photos page
   -- team/index.html      <- The index.html for the team page
 ```